ror-community/ror-site/content/blog/2022-09-26-strengthening-sustainability-model.md

 Lastly, while [community fundraising has been successful](/supporters), it has not proven to be sufficient for covering all expenses.
 Fundraising also requires a lot of overhead to administer.
 We have also experienced challenges in explaining the need to obtain contributions for something that is ostensibly “free”.

-Other potential revenue-generation options that might be relevant in other situations were never on the table for ROR--i.e., ROR is not set up to become a separate membership organization and thus does not offer memberships for sale.
+Other potential revenue-generation options that might be relevant in other situations were never on the table for ROR--i.e., ROR is not set up to become a separate membership organization and thus does not provide organizational memberships.

 This experience led to a realization of how ROR is inextricably tied to our three organizations’ strategic goals, and vice versa.
 For instance: